What is it and why does ORS use it:

-The acoustic waves generated by the WellWave painlessly pass through the body and converge at a point deep within the soft tissue to produce intense, extremely short duration compression event.
+The acoustic waves generated by the WellWave machine painlessly pass through the body and converge at a point deep within the soft tissue to produce intense, extremely short duration compression event.
 The focused acoustic compression is translated to tissue to provide a massage with pin-point accuracy to the affected area.

 A typical WellWave treatment takes between 10 and 20 minutes.
 Normally, 1-2 treatments per week are performed with a total of three to five treatments may be necessary before lasting improvement is achieved.
 With acute pain, a single session is often successful.

 Acoustic Compression Therapy treatment:

-- Your therapist will identify the treatment site or sites.
+Your therapist will identify the treatment site or sites.
 They may mark these sites.

-- They will then apply a thin coat of coupling gel.
+They will then apply a thin coat of coupling gel.
 This gel helps to translate the acoustic sound waves generated by the therapy head to the body.

-- The therapist will start the treatment at a very low output setting and increase the power to a level that you help define and is best suited for your condition.
+The therapist will start the treatment at a very low output setting and increase the power to a level that you help define and is best suited for your condition.
 The output level and acoustic wave frequency rate may vary from location to location based on the depth and type of tissue being treated.